 Sometimes, winning a championship is all about timing.
-And boy, did everything click for the Philadelphia Eagles during the 2017 postseason, where the franchise won its first Super Bowl.
+And boy, did everything click for the Philadelphia Eagles during the 2017 postseason, when the franchise won its first Super Bowl.

-Thanks to the heroics of the eventual MVP, Nick Foles – capped by the unforgettable “Philly Special” during the first half against the New England Patriots, the defending champions and favorites to win it all.
+This all thanks to the heroics of the eventual MVP, Nick Foles – capped by the unforgettable “Philly Special” during the first half against the New England Patriots, the defending champions and the crowd’s favorites.

-Philadelphia was, like Leicester, considered an outsider to win it all – but thanks to some shrewd, bold moves by the Eagles front office and the decisive action to bring in Nick Foles, it all turned around for the franchise.
+Philadelphia was, like Leicester, considered an outsider to even win at all – but thanks to some shrewd, bold moves by the Eagles front office and the decisive action to bring in Nick Foles, it all turned around for the franchise.